seanr22a/LHC-Theory/README.md

 This script shows the status for LHC Theory job currently running in your Boinc client (Currently Linux Boinc client 8.02).
 It adds info not available in the Boinc client so you know how far each job has come in the calculations.

-I will update the terminal copy you can see here as soon as I have a greater variation of jobs running.

 A short explanation: